nlormsby/CSE15L-Lab-Report-3-Grep/index.md

 keep lawyers around after they got a few years of experience.
 Not
 "It really had become an economic impossibility to take these
 When she stepped down, she had time to notice what was happening
 said.
-"It had gone from being an economic sacrifice as it was in myday to an economic impossibility. ...
-The whole system has canals and rat bite fever, a nonfatal malady that particularly
+"It had gone from being an economic sacrifice as it was in canals and rat bite fever, a nonfatal malady that particularly
 affects children.
 Mintie noticed that health-care professionals
 Her work was noticed by Oprah Winfrey, who invited her on the TV
 Award" from Oprah's Angel Network, a nonprofit organization that
 money has gone to her recipients -- none was spent on overhead.
-Shepiano daily at the 6:30 a.m.
-Mass.
 Fourteen people now receive money from Uncommon Good.
 Debt
 ```
 ```